Topological phases of bosons with local parity coupling on a dimerized lattice: Model

-{\textit{Model---}} In this Letter, we introduce a simple extension that achieves this goal: bosons on a dimerized chain with an additional onsite coupling to the local parity of the occupation, described by the Hamiltonian
+We consider bosons on a dimerized lattice with an additional onsite coupling to the local occupation parity.
+The resulting model provides a simple framework for exploring the interplay between parity order, dimerization, and topology.
+The Hamiltonian is

 where $\hat b_j^{(\dagger)}$ annihilates (creates) a boson at site $j$ and $\hat n_j=\hat b_j^\dagger \hat b_j$.
 The first two terms describe bosonic hopping with alternating amplitudes $t_1$ and $t_2$, which reduce to the bosonic SSH chain in the absence of the parity coupling ($V_p=0$).
-The last term couples directly to the local occupation parity $(-1)^{\hat n_j}$, energetically favoring even or odd site occupations depending on the sign of $V_p$ (see Fig.~\ref{fig:nu}(a) and the two-boson, two-site analysis in Sec.~\ref{sec:twosite}).
+The last term couples directly to the local occupation parity $(-1)^{\hat n_j}$, energetically favoring even or odd site occupations depending on the sign of $V_p$ (see Fig.~\ref{fig:nu}(a) and the two-boson, two-site analysis in Appendix~\ref{sec:twosite}).

 The Hamiltonian in Eq.~\eqref{eq:H} preserves an exact on-site $\mathbb{Z}_2$ symmetry generated by the global parity operator $\hat P=\prod_j (-1)^{\hat n_j}$.
-The parity term commutes with $\hat P$ and partitions the many-body Hilbert space into even- and odd-parity sectors, without introducing explicit density--density interactions.
+The parity term commutes with $\hat P$ and partitions the many-body Hilbert space into even- and odd-parity sectors.

-We study this model using density matrix renormalization group simulations~\cite{White,White_PRB,SCHOLLWOCK201196, NAKATANI2018} in the canonical ensemble, primarily with open boundary conditions.
+We study this model using density matrix renormalization group simulations~\cite{White,White_PRB,SCHOLLWOCK201196,NAKATANI2018} in the canonical ensemble, primarily with open boundary conditions.
 Systems of up to $L=120$ sites are considered, keeping bond dimensions up to $\chi=800$ and discarding Schmidt values below $10^{-10}$.
 Unless stated otherwise, we set $t_2=1$ as the energy unit and focus on the regime $t_1\le t_2$ over a range of fillings $\rho=N/L$, where $N$ is the total number of bosons.

-We impose a three-body constraint ($n_{\max}=2$), restricting $n_j=0,1,2$ and yielding parity eigenvalues $(+1,-1,+1)$; the key topological results at a given filling remain robust for $n_{\max}>2$ (Sec.~\ref{sec:robust}).
-Within this constrained Hilbert space, the model maps onto an effective spin-1 Hamiltonian (Sec.~\ref{sec:spin}).
+For clarity, numerical tractability, and analytical transparency, we impose a three-body constraint ($n_{\max}=2$), restricting the local occupations to $n_j=0,1,2$ and yielding parity eigenvalues $(+1,-1,+1)$.